 If you feel that this is too spicy, adjust the ratio of Dijon to Sriracha accordingly.
 The Dijon is not overpowering and gives the smoked bacon jerky this honey mustard profile, which is crazy delicious.

+- STEP 4: Smoke and flip.
 Blot the grease, and flip halfway through.
-As the bacon dries out, it will squeeze out some of the grease.
+As the bacon dries out, it will squeeze out some of the greases.
 Far less than you think too, due to the extremely low cooking temperature.
 Just take a paper towel and blot it lightly, flipping as well to cover both sides.
-(See below image)
+(See below image).

 You are the judge, so check it after 3-4 hours to make sure it’s cooked to your preference.
 After much testing, I’ve found that 4 hours is the sweet spot for me.
 The bacon is firm, yet fairly pliable.
 It stands up on its own with a slight bend before it snaps.
 Look for those features, and if nothing else, take a bite and test it out.